Research-led layout Portfolio-ready example Accessible interaction

 Keep the skills practical

-Prioritise the tools, methods, and collaboration habits that genuinely support the design role you want.
+Prioritise the tools and methods that genuinely support the design role you want, such as Figma, Miro, and usability testing.

 5

-Use projects to show process
+Use projects to show judgement

-Projects are useful when they prove concept development, iteration, handover quality, or stronger end-to-end ownership.
+Projects are useful when they prove concept development, handover quality, or stronger end-to-end ownership of the user journey.

 Recommended skills

-Skills shown in this ux designer CV example
+Skills shown in this UX designer CV example

 A UX designer CV should show research quality, interaction thinking, and practical product impact.
 Focus on usability, testing, and the decisions your work improved.